 - All faculty coordinators must submit:

 Emergency contact information for all student participants and the faculty coordinator and assistant coordinator.

 An emergency contingency plan in the event a student is separated from the group or the faculty coordinator becomes incapacitated.
-This plan should include: UPD phone number, a meeting place, an alternate to the meeting place in the event the meeting place is compromised.
+This plan should include the UPD phone number, a meeting place, an alternative to the meeting place in the event the meeting place is compromised.

 A complete itinerary with contact information for all accommodations.